learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 This class should have two properties: an `image` of type UIImage and a `state` of type ImageState.

 `ImageState` is an enumeration that doesn't yet exist.
 Create an enum with two cases: `filtered` and `unfiltered`.
+Go back to

 ### Give images the ability to filter